Protein toxicity: Effects of a high protein diet

-Protein toxicity and other metabolic disorders associated with chronic kidney failure have been shown to related to more systemic complications such as atherosclerosis, anemia, malnutrition, and hyperparathyroidism.
+Protein toxicity and other metabolic disorders associated with chronic kidney failure have been shown to be related to more systemic complications such as atherosclerosis, anemia, malnutrition, and hyperparathyroidism.

 Symptoms

 Unexplained vomiting and a loss of appetite are indicators of protein toxicity.
 If those two symptoms are accompanied by an ammonia quality on the breath, the onset of kidney failure is a likely culprit.
 People with kidney disease who are not on dialysis are advised to avoid consumption of protein if possible, as consuming too much accelerates the condition and can lead to death.
 Most of the problems stem from the accumulation of unfiltered toxins and wastes from protein metabolism.

 Kidney function naturally declines with age due to the gradual loss of nephrons (filters) in the kidney.

 Common causes of chronic kidney disease include diabetes, heart disease, long term untreated high blood pressure, as well as abuse of analgesics like ibuprofen, aspirin, and paracetamol.
 Kidney disease like the polycystic kidney disease can be genetic in nature and progress as the individual ages.